murcherful/BetterGradioModel3D/README.md

 It can be easily modified to support your own 3D application.

 You can modify the `viewer.html` to get different rendering effects, such as changing the background color and default model.

+ATTENTION: When you use remote services to run this demo and execute port forwarding, the local forwarding port needs to be consistent with the port of the HTTP server in the `demo.py`.
+The port of the Gradio server does not need to be considered.